billybong/dropwizard-angular/README.md

 ==================

-Silly project for playing around with a simple CRUD app using Dropwizard and AngularJS Bundled as an application using Gradle install plugin.
+Silly project for playing around with a simple CRUD app using Dropwizard and AngularJS Bundled as an application using the maven shade plugin.

-You can start the DropWizard server through "gradlew run", or if you prefer to package it, then simply run "gradlew installApp" to build.
-You dont need either Maven or Gradle to build, just Java.
+Build with:
-If you used installApp, then start with:
+mvn clean package

-cd /build/install/dropwizard-angular/bin/
+Then run with:
-dropwizard-angular server ../conf/config.yml
+java -jar target/fatjar.jar server src/dist/conf/config.yml